inspec/inspec-podman-resources/docs-chef-io/content/podman_image.md

 ## Examples

-### Test if an image exists on Podman and verify the various image properties
+Test if an image exists on Podman and verify the various image properties:

 ```ruby
 describe podman_image("docker.io/library/busybox") do